kieron-dev/kieron-dev.github.io/_posts/2018-11-06-birdpedia-with-tdd-5.md

 	})
 ```

-Here we've imagined a new method on the handler, AddBird, and we check it's
+Here we've imagined a new method on the handler, `AddBird(),` and we check it's
 called once.
-We need to add the method to the BirdsHandler interface, regenerate
+We need to add the method to the `BirdsHandler` interface,
-the fakes code, and then the test will compile.
+regenerate the fakes code, and then the test will compile.

 To make it pass, we need to add the route for a POST to /birds and attach the
 handler method.

-> routing/routes.go
+*routing/routes.go*

 ```go
 // ...